JBRobinson93/Salisbury_Spire_Book_Club/README.md

 - I have checked that all of the nav-bar links work and take the user to the correct page
 - I have checked and can oonfirm that the form inputs are required where necessary and that an official email is needed to send the form

 ## Validation

 - HTML

-  -No errors where found when checking index.html, spirecafe.html or bookmonth.html [W3c Validator](link)
+  - No errors where found when checking index.html, spirecafe.html or bookmonth.html in the official [W3c Validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fjbrobinson93.github.io%2FSalisbury_Spire_Book_Club%2Findex.html)
-   -

 - CSS
-  -No errors where found .... .. .. .. .. .. [(Jigsaw) Validator](link)
+  - No errors where found when checking style.css in the official [(Jigsaw) Validator]()

 ## Deployment